Matthias A. Hediger

 Function in NCCR

-Professor and Director, Institute of Biochemistry and Molecular Medicine, University of Berne, Switzerland
+Director, Institute of Biochemistry and Molecular Medicine, University of Bern, Switzerland

 - Dr. sc. nat.
 Biochemistry, Swiss Federal Institute of Technology, Zürich, Switzerland